tomayac/trump-hat/README.md

 ## About Notes

 This demo requires a browser with [Custom Elements v1](https://html.spec.whatwg.org/multipage/scripting.html#custom-elements) support.
+Google Chrome as of [version 54](https://www.chromestatus.com/feature/4696261944934400) is a good choice.
-This feature is currently implemented behind a [flag](https://developers.google.com/web/fundamentals/primers/customelements/) in [Chrome Canary](https://www.google.com/chrome/browser/canary.html).
-Therefore, start Canary from the command line like so:
+On earlier versions, this feature was also implemented behind a [flag](https://developers.google.com/web/fundamentals/primers/customelements/), like in older [Chrome Canary](https://www.google.com/chrome/browser/canary.html) versions, where one could start Canary from the command line like so:
 ```bash
 >$ /Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary --enable-blink-features=CustomElementsV1
 ```